 (a) The Club shall elect an Auditor to each Annual General Meeting to hold office until the next Annual General Meeting; the Committee may fill a casual vacancy.

 (b) The auditor shall report on the Accounts and Balance Sheet to be laid before the Club’s General Meeting stating whether in his opinion (i) proper books of account have been kept during the period covered by the Accounts, (ii) the Accounts and Balance Sheet are in agreement with the books and (iii) the Accounts and Balance Sheet give a true and fair view of the state of the Club’s affairs.

-Every notice of a member shall be deemed duly delivered when posted to, or delivered by hand to the address recorded in the Membership Roll.
+Every notice of a member shall be deemed duly delivered when posted to or delivered by hand or emailed to each and every Member.

-The Constitution of the Club shall not be altered, added to or rescinded save at a General Meeting of a majority of not less than two-thirds of the members voting.
+The Constitution of the Club shall not be altered, added to or rescinded save at a General Meeting of not less than 25% quorum and not less than 75% of the members in attendance voting.
 Notice of such proposed alterations, additions or rescissions shall be given to Members at least thirty days before such a Meeting.